yujunmjiang/data-structures-fall-19/week05/README.md

 **Part Two: Create a table(s) in the database**

+Use the [AWS SDK for JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) to work with your DynamoDB table in Node.js.
+Install with:
+`npm install aws-sdk`

 The following code creates several "Items" destined for DynamoDB (adhering to the expected Item attributes and values), storing them in an array named `blogEntries`.

 ```javascript